EDITORIALS

 The importance of sanity testing

-Sanity testing is all about efficiency in the software testing process.
+Sanity check is all about efficiency in the software testing process.
 It recognizes that testing happens within the constraints of limited resources, and we're always trying to find as many issues as possible with the least effort.

 The importance of sanity testing lies in its ability to catch obvious problems quickly before investing time in more thorough testing phases.
 It's a smart way to allocate your resources and potentially save significant time and effort down the line.